Mining Useful General Data for Low-Resource Domain Adaptation: Preliminaries

 The Neural Tangent Kernel (NTK)~\citep{jacot2018ntk} is a theoretical framework that proves that the evolution of an infinitely wide neural network under specific parameterization can be described by a linear kernel regression.
 This provides a powerful tool for analyzing the dynamics and generalization of deep neural networks.
 Formally, for a model $f(\cdot; \theta_t)$ with parameters $\theta_t$ in the training step $t$ and two input examples $\mathbf{x}, \mathbf{x}' \in \mathbb{R}^d$, the NTK $\Theta(\mathbf{x}, \mathbf{x}'; \theta_t)$ is defined as:

 where $\nabla$ denotes the gradient and $\left\langle \cdot \right\rangle$ represents inner product.
-A high NTK value indicates that $\mathbf{x}$ and $\mathbf{x}'$ will guide the model in similar directions during training, leading to correlated generalization.
+A high NTK value indicates that $\mathbf{x}$ and $\mathbf{x}'$ will guide the model in similar directions during training, leading to correlated generalization behavior.
 This makes NTK an ideal metric for selecting the most relevant cross-domain auxiliary data.
-In the infinite-width and Gaussian initialization limit, the NTK remains constant throughout training, which implies that such a measurement of data point similarity is stable as the model learns.
+Under the infinite-width and Gaussian initialization regime, the NTK remains constant throughout training, so the kernel computed at initialization governs each sample’s influence over the entire optimization trajectory.
+This invariance allows sample influence to be estimated once, without recomputation or enumeration of sample combinations, making NTK a scalable and principled criterion for cross-domain data selection.